Incidents Charts

 You can activate or deactivate specific statuses to focus on the information you need.
 Hovering over any section of the chart, will display the total for the selected range or category.

-This chart displays a visual summary of the types of all incidents based on their registration date within a defined time period, regardless of their connection to a product.
-Charts #75 and #95 specifically display product-related and non-product-related incidents, respectively, with similar behavior.
+This chart provides a visual summary of all incident types based on their registration date within a defined time period, regardless of their connection to related records.
+Charts #170 to #220 specifically focus on related incidents, each exhibiting similar behavior.

 All Incidents are organized by types: